blakeblackshear/frigate/docs/docs/configuration/authentication.md

 | `native` | (default) Use this mode if you don't implement authentication with a proxy in front of Frigate.                                                                                 |
 | `proxy`  | Use this mode if you have an existing proxy for authentication.
 Supports passing authenticated user downstream to Frigate for role-based authorization (future implementation). |

+Authentication is enforced on port 8080, while port 5000 remains unauthenticated for backwards-compatibility.

 ### Native mode

 Frigate stores user information in its database.
 Password hashes are generated using industry standard PBKDF2-SHA256 with 600,000 iterations.
 Upon successful login, a JWT token is issued with an expiration date and set as a cookie.
 The cookie is refreshed as needed automatically.
 This JWT token can also be passed in the Authorization header as a bearer token.